MASLD and MASH* Symptoms

-What are the symptoms of NAFLD and NASH?
+What are the symptoms of MASLD* and MASH*?

-Usually NAFLD and NASH do not cause symptoms.
-If you do have symptoms, you may feel tired or have pain in the upper right side of your abdomen, where your liver is.
+Metabolic dysfunction-associated steatotic liver disease (MASLD)* and metabolic dysfunction-associated steatohepatitis (MASH)* usually do not cause symptoms.
+If symptoms do occur, people may feel tired or have pain in the upper right side of the abdomen, where the liver is located.

-Often the first sign of liver disease occurs when cirrhosis has developed typically after many years of having NAFLD.
-If you have NASH and severe scarring of your liver, you may have some of the following signs and symptoms of cirrhosis:
+Often the first sign of liver disease occurs when cirrhosis (severe scarring) has developed typically after many years of having MASLD.
+If you have MASH and severe scarring of your liver, you may have some of the following signs and symptoms of cirrhosis:

 • Intense itching